BruhfessorX/cybercraft5e/docs/player-options/races/lycans.md

 - **Size:** Medium
 - **Speed:** 35 ft.
 - **Darkvision:** 60 ft.

+---

+### Bestial Resilience
-- **Bestial Resilience:** When you take damage that would reduce you to 0 HP, you can instead drop to 1 HP (once per long rest).
+When you take damage that would reduce you to 0 HP, you can instead drop to 1 HP (once per long rest).

+---

+### Scent of the Hunt
-- **Scent of the Hunt:** You gain proficiency in Perception (smell-based) checks and Survival checks related to tracking.
+You gain proficiency in Perception (smell-based) checks and Survival checks related to tracking.

+---

+### Hybrid Form
-- **Hybrid Form:** As a bonus action, you can assume a partially feral state for 1 minute.
+As a bonus action, you can assume a partially feral state for 1 minute.
 You gain advantage on Strength checks and saving throws, and your unarmed strikes deal 1d6 slashing damage.
 This ability recharges after a long rest.

 ---